Manually scaled groups

-For example, a group of 4 instances is located entirely in one zone.
-One of the instances starts, while the others are under 90%, 75%, and 85% workload.
+For example, a group of 4 instances is located in one availability zone.
+One of the instances starts, while the others are under 90%, 75%, and 85% workload on average during the measurement period.
 Average load across the zone: (90+75+85) / 3 = 83.4%

 Obtain the total load: multiply the resulting average load by the total number of instances.

-Divide the total load by the target load level per zone to obtain the number of instances needed (the result is rounded up).
+Divide the total load by the target load level to obtain the number of instances needed (the result is rounded up).

-- The metric type that affects how Instance Groups computes the average metric value:
+The metric type that affects how Instance Groups computes the average metric value:

 GAUGE: Used for metrics that show the metric value at a specific point in time, such as the number of requests per second to a server running on an instance.
 Instance Groups computes the average metric value for the specified averaging period.

 COUNTER: Used for metrics that grow uniformly over time, such as the total number of requests to a server running on an instance.
 Instance Groups calculates the average metric growth for the specified averaging period.

 UTILIZATION: The metric characterizes resource consumption by a single instance.